 U.P.
 Home Health & Hospice will respect and safeguard all protected health information of the patients it serves.

-Each patient will be provided with information about his/her privacy rights at the time of admission to U.P.
+Patients will be provided with information about their privacy rights at the time of admission to U.P.
 Home Health & Hospice.

 To assist with fully understanding patient privacy rights and responsibilities, all policies will be available to the organization personnel, patients, and their representatives as well as other organizations and the interested public.